- admin

 | 3-unit bridge Replace 1 missing tooth |

-Currency disclaimer: “Typical abroad” ranges vary by clinic, city, exchange rate, and case complexity.
-Turkey pricing is case-dependent and confirmed after clinical evaluation.
+Currency disclaimer: abroad ranges vary by clinic, city, exchange rate, provider fees, and case complexity.
+Turkey pricing is case-dependent and confirmed after diagnosis.

 |---|---|---|---|

-Currency disclaimer: market ranges are indicative and change with provider fees, location, and exchange rates.
-Turkey pricing is case-dependent and confirmed after clinical evaluation in Istanbul.
+Currency disclaimer: international ranges are indicative and vary by city, provider, and exchange rate.
+Final Turkey pricing is confirmed after clinical evaluation in Istanbul.

-Most international cases complete in 3–5 clinic days.
-However, the exact plan depends on unit count and whether supportive treatment is needed.
-Therefore, we confirm the sequence after diagnosis and bite assessment.
+Most international zirconia crown cases complete in 3–5 clinic days.
+However, the exact sequence depends on diagnosis, unit count, gum condition, and whether additional supportive treatment is required.
+As a result, the timeline should always follow examination, not assumptions.

 | Step | What happens | Why it matters |